-- ensure obligations under the Education and Care National Law and Regulations are met and understood by all educators and staff - ensure all educators, including casual/relief educators and staff members, are familiar with our Earthquake Management Policy, procedures and regulatory requirements - ensure new educators, staff, volunteers and students are provided with information and training about our Earthquake Management Policy and procedures during induction - ensure emergency and evacuation policies and procedures are available for inspection at the OSHC Service's premises at all times - conduct Earthquake drills in accordance with the Emergency Evacuation Calendar.
-The drills will be conducted on different days over the week, ensuring that all children participate in the drill.
-The earthquake drills will be recorded using the Emergency Evacuation Rehearsal Record and discussed at team meetings to ensure continuous improvement - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying safe places within the Service to go with the children in case of an earthquake - ensure families are informed when an emergency evacuation rehearsal or drill has occurred - ensure each room or area has an Emergency Evacuation Bag located in a prominent position - regularly audit and restock Emergency Evacuation Bags - ensure emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - ensure all educators, including casual/relief educators and staff members, are familiar with our Earthquake Management Policy, procedures and regulatory requirements - practice DROP, COVER and HOLD or DROP AND BE TURTLE SAFE -with children - Drop, Cover and Hold or Drop & be a Turtle safe involves children learning to: - o Drop on your hands and knees, cover your head and neck with your arms, crawl only as far as needed to reach cover from falling objects.
+- ensure obligations under the Education and Care National Law and Regulations are met and understood by all educators and staff - ensure all educators, including casual/relief educators and staff members, are familiar with our Earthquake Management Policy, procedures and regulatory requirements - ensure new educators, staff, volunteers and students are provided with information and training about our Earthquake Management Policy and procedures during induction - ensure emergency and evacuation policies and procedures are available for inspection at the OSHC Service's premises at all times - conduct earthquake drills in accordance with the Emergency Evacuation Calendar.
+The drills will be conducted on different days over the week, ensuring that all children participate in the drill - earthquake drills will be recorded using the Emergency Evacuation Record and discussed at team meetings to ensure continuous improvement - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying safe places within the Service to go with the children in case of an earthquake - ensure families are informed when an emergency evacuation rehearsal or drill has occurred - ensure each room or area has an Emergency Evacuation Kit located in a prominent position - regularly audit and restock Emergency Evacuation Kit - ensure emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - ensure all educators, including casual/relief educators and staff members, are familiar with our Earthquake Management Policy, procedures and regulatory requirements - practice DROP, COVER and HOLD or DROP AND BE TURTLE SAFE with children - Drop, Cover and Hold or Drop & be a Turtle safe involves children learning to: - Drop on your hands and knees, cover your head and neck with your arms, crawl only as far as needed to reach cover from falling objects. - Hold onto any durable furniture until the shaking stops and you are told it is safe to come out by an adult. - identify safe places within the OSHC Service to go with the children when an earthquake strikes

-- Hold onto any durable furniture until the shaking stops and you are told it is safe to come out by an adult. - identify safe places within the OSHC Service to go with the children when an earthquake strikes. - This may be a strong table that you can hold on to the table legs to keep it from moving away and assist in protecting the children and yourselves. - a) Next to an interior wall, away from windows that can shatter cause injury - b) Ensure it is a place that is away from tall furniture that can fall - check the OSHC Service insurance policy to ensure earthquake inclusion - seek qualified advice to ensure the OSHC Service building is compliant - ensure shelving is secured to the wall and open shelving has 'lips' to prevent equipment sliding off during an earthquake - ensure equipment is stored securely and safely - conduct annual risk assessments to identify, monitor and eliminate any hazards that may occur during an earthquake - submit a serious incident notification to the regulatory authority within 24 hours when there has been an emergency that has posed a risk to the safety and wellbeing of the children
+- a) this may be a strong table that you can hold on to the table legs to keep it from moving away and assist in protecting the children and yourselves - b) next to an interior wall, away from windows that can shatter cause injury - c) ensure it is a place that is away from tall furniture that can fall - check the OSHC Service insurance policy to ensure earthquake inclusion - seek qualified advice to ensure the OSHC Service building is compliant - ensure shelving is secured to the wall and open shelving has 'lips' to prevent equipment sliding off during an earthquake - ensure equipment is stored securely and safely - conduct annual risk assessments to identify, monitor and eliminate any hazards that may occur during an earthquake - refer to the Emergency and Evacuation Policy for steps to be followed when the Service needs to close in response to an emergency - ensure the regulatory authority is notified within 24 hours via the National Quality Agenda IT System (NQAITS) if the Service is required to close for a period of time as a result of a local emergency [Reg.175 (2)(b)] - ensure the Department of Education is notified within 24 hours if the Service is temporarily closed via CCS Software or Provider Entry Point (PEP) - submit a serious incident notification to the regulatory authority within 24 hours when there has been an emergency that has posed a risk to the safety and wellbeing of the children.